livechat/livechat-public-docs/site/content/agent-app-widgets/getting-started.md

 # Getting started

+To add a  widget displayed in the sidebar of your Agent App, follow the steps below.
+If you don't have your own widget, you can use one of our [Sample Apps](#sample-apps).

-1. Go to the <a href="https://developers.livechatinc.com/console/apps">LiveChat Developers Console</a>.
+1. Go to <a href="https://developers.livechatinc.com/console/apps">LiveChat Developers Console</a>.
-2. Create a new app and follow the app wizard.
+2. Click **New app +** and follow the app wizard.
-3. Set up app name, descriptions and icon in **Display** settings.
-4. Configure Agent App Widget in the **Features** tab.
-If you don't have a working app at hand, feel free to start with the sample ones:
-  * [iFrame loader](https://glitch.com/edit/#!/livechat-load-iframe?path=README.md:1:0), so you can embed any website,
-  * [Visitor preview widget](https://glitch.com/edit/#!/livechat-sample-agent-app), which displays currently selected visitor data.
+3. In the **Display details** tab, enter your application name, description, and icon.
+4. Go to **Agent App Widgets -> New Widget +**.
+  * Enter the **Widget source URL**.
+  * Select _Chat details_ as the **Widget placement**.
-5. Go to **Distribution** settings and install the app at your license.
-You'll see it in the LiveChat Agent App.
+5. Go to the **Private installation** tab and install the app at your license.

+After successful installation, you'll see the widget in your LiveChat Agent App.